Rudd-O/hassmpris_agent/README.md

 ### Pair with Home Assistant

 Once the agent is running you can connect to your computer from Home Assistant.
+Add the MPRIS integration in your Home Assistant instance, optionally specifying the address of your machine where this agent is running.
+Then follow the instructions onscreen in both your agent machine and your Home Assistant interface to complete the pairing process.

 ## Troubleshooting and help